silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/06_Testing/How_Tos/01_Write_a_FunctionalTest.md

+---
 title: How to write a FunctionalTest
+summary: Expand your testing capabilities with integrations tests
+---
 # How to Write a FunctionalTest

 [api:FunctionalTest] test your applications `Controller` instances and anything else which requires a web request.
 The